Customer Loyalty

 It also offers the right mix of advertising and promotions to pique the interest of these potential customers.
 It heightens their engagement because they know their brand loyalty will be rewarded.

-What type of loyalty programme drives engagement loyalty?
+What type of programme drives engagement loyalty?

 Driving engagement can be tricky, which is why businesses use creative and stimulating techniques like gamification to keep customers riveted.